Untitled Blog.

 Nscd is a daemon that provides a cache for the most common name service requests.
 The default configuration file, /etc/nscd.conf, determines the behavior of the cache daemon.
 See nscd.conf(5).

 I use NixOS, so most likely I can figure out what's going on by grepping for nscd in Nixpkgs.
-And almost immediately, I got my answer:
+As it turns out, NixOS has a specific reason to use nscd:

 Whether to enable the Name Service Cache Daemon.
 Disabling this is strongly discouraged, as this effectively disables NSS Lookups from all non-glibc NSS modules, including the ones provided by systemd.